 In medicine, lasers allow surgeons to work at high levels of precision by focusing on a small area, damaging less of the surrounding tissue.
 If you have laser therapy, you may experience less pain, swelling, and scarring than with traditional surgery.
 However, laser therapy can be expensive and require repeated treatments.

-Laser therapy is used in many procedures.
-It may be used to:
+Laser therapy may be used to:

 - shrink or destroy tumors, polyps, or precancerous growths